Tucson, Arizona: History

-In 1882, Morgan Earp was fatally shot, in what was later referred to in the press as "the Earp-Clanton Tragedy".
+In 1882, Morgan Earp was fatally shot, in what was later referred to in the press as the "Earp–Clanton Tragedy".
 Marietta Spence, wife of Pete Spence, one of the Cochise County Cowboys, testified at the coroner's inquest on Earp's killing and implicated Frank Stilwell in the murder.
 The coroner's jury concluded Pete Spence, Stilwell, Frederick Bode, and Florentino "Indian Charlie" Cruz were the prime suspects in the assassination of Morgan Earp.

 Deputy U.S. Marshal Wyatt Earp gathered a few trusted friends and accompanied Virgil Earp and his family as they traveled to Benson to take a train to California.
-They found Stilwell apparently lying in wait for Virgil Earp at the Tucson station and killed him on the tracks.
-After killing Stilwell, Wyatt deputized others and conducted a vendetta, killing three more cowboys over the next few days before leaving the Territory.
+They found Stilwell apparently lying in wait for Virgil Earp at the Tucson station and killed Stilwell on the tracks.
+After killing Stilwell, Wyatt deputized others and conducted a vendetta, killing three more cowboys over the next few days before leaving the territory.

 Jim Leavy had built a reputation of having fought in at least 16 gunfights.
 On June 5, 1882, Leavy had an argument with faro dealer John Murphy in Tucson.
 The two agreed to have a duel on the Mexican border, but after hearing of Leavy's exploits as a gunfighter, Murphy decided to ambush Leavy instead.
 Together with two of his friends, Murphy ambushed Leavy as he was leaving the Palace Hotel, killing him.
 According to Wright, the three co-defendants in Leavy's murder later escaped from the Pima County Jail, but were later recaptured.
-Murphy and Gibson were found in Fenner, California living under assumed names and retried for the murder before being found not guilty.
+Murphy and Gibson were found in Fenner, California, living under assumed names; they were retried for the murder before being found not guilty.
 Moyer was captured in Denver and sentenced to life in Yuma Territorial Prison, but was pardoned in 1888.

 Post-frontier life

-As other settlers tried to overcome violent frontier society, in 1885 the territorial legislature founded the University of Arizona as a land-grant college on what was over-grazed ranch land between Tucson and Fort Lowell.
+As other settlers tried to overcome violent frontier society, in 1885, the territorial legislature founded the University of Arizona as a land-grant college on what was overgrazed ranchland between Tucson and Fort Lowell.

 In 1890, Asians made up 4.2% of the city's population.
 They were predominantly Chinese men who had been recruited as workers on the railroads.